Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1669.29091,1687.97075.md

 ### Transcript

-> facilities the game use any luck step any concern for desync across a large map no there's no concern there are no D sinks ya know at the very least not from a large map now I think there are no D sinks I hope not yeah it shouldn't be
+> facilities the game use any luck step any concern for desync across a large map no there's no concern there are no D sinks ya know at the very least not from a large map now I think there are no D sinks I hope not yeah it shouldn't be right now what do you make your model